manutyagi/Excel-Sales-Analytics/README.md

 ## Technical & Soft Skills:
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Experienced in implementing the ETL (Extract, Transform, Load) process.
-- [x]	Skills to generate a date table using Power Query.
+- [x]	Capable of creating dynamic date tables using Power Query.
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Skilled at calculating fiscal periods such as months and quarters.
-- [x]	Establishing data model relationships with Power Pivot.
+- [x]	Proficient in building relationships within data models using Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
+- [x]	Able to seamlessly integrate additional datasets into existing data models.
-- [x]	Utilizing DAX to create calculated columns.
+- [x]	Adept at using DAX to develop calculated columns for deeper insights.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Strong grasp of interpreting Sales and Finance reports.
-- [x]	Designing user-centric reports with empathy in mind.
+- [x]	Focused on designing reports that are intuitive and user-focused.
-- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x]	Continuously enhance report performance through careful optimization.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x]	Takes a structured and strategic approach to planning report development.